Pakistan Recovery Fund

 The Pakistan Recovery Fund was a disaster relief fund established by King Charles III, to aid Pakistan after the 2010 monsoon season.

-The recovery process was scheduled to run for two years, a period which it was satisfactory enough to curb the hardship resulting from the disaster.
+The recovery process was scheduled to run for two years, a period which was deemed sufficiently long to curb the hardship resulting from the disaster.

 History

-The 2010 Pakistan floods combined to create a moving body of water that resulted in one of the worst floods in Pakistan's history.
+The 2010 Pakistan floods was combined to create a moving body of water.
+Creating one of the worst floods in Pakistan's history.
 The devastation caused by the floods impacted upon the lives of over 20 million people.